 - Use discriminatory pricing for products and services based on the existence of competition and the willingness of customers to buy at a higher price.

-- Ensure campaigns are relevant to a location (weather, cultural tendencies, ethnic population, prevalent language)
+- Ensure advertising is relevant to a location (weather based ads, cultural tendencies, ethnic population, prevalent language)